serrauzun/DataScience_Portfolio/README.md

 ### [Practical Machine Learning](https://github.com/serrauzun/NorthwesternMSDS_Portfolio/tree/main/Practical%20Machine%20Learning)
 #### Home Equity Line of Credit
 This repository consists of academic projects completed between Fall 2019 and Spring 2021 throughout the Master of Science in Data Science program at Northwestern University.
 The work samples include Python and R coding samples, supervised and unsupervised models and their associated final analysis reports.

 #### Image Recognition with Fashion MNIST data
 This repository consists of academic projects completed between Fall 2019 and Spring 2021 throughout the Master of Science in Data Science program at Northwestern University.
 The work samples include Python and R coding samples, supervised and unsupervised models and their associated final analysis reports.

 --

 ### [Supervised Learning](https://github.com/serrauzun/NorthwesternMSDS_Portfolio/tree/main/Supervised%20Learning)
+#### Ames Aiwa Housing
+This repository consists of academic projects completed between Fall 2019 and Spring 2021 throughout the Master of Science in Data Science program at Northwestern University.
+The work samples include Python and R coding samples, supervised and unsupervised models and their associated final analysis reports.

+#### Binary Classification
+This repository consists of academic projects completed between Fall 2019 and Spring 2021 throughout the Master of Science in Data Science program at Northwestern University.
+The work samples include Python and R coding samples, supervised and unsupervised models and their associated final analysis reports.

+#### Count Data - Office visits
+This repository consists of academic projects completed between Fall 2019 and Spring 2021 throughout the Master of Science in Data Science program at Northwestern University.
+The work samples include Python and R coding samples, supervised and unsupervised models and their associated final analysis reports.

+--

 ### [Unsupervised Learning](https://github.com/serrauzun/NorthwesternMSDS_Portfolio/tree/main/Unsupervised%20Learning)
 ### [Marketing Analytics](https://github.com/serrauzun/NorthwesternMSDS_Portfolio/tree/main/Marketing%20Analytics)
 ### [Applied Statistics with R](https://github.com/serrauzun/NorthwesternMSDS_Portfolio/tree/main/Applied%20Statistics)